vash909/PyttiAPRS/README.md

 - Monitor the raw AX.25 **path** of each packet to see how and where it was digipeated.
 - Operate entirely from a terminal, using a curses‑based interface reminiscent of `htop`.

 The client communicates with a **KISS‑compatible TNC**, such as [Direwolf](https://github.com/wb2osz/direwolf), running locally.
-KISS (Keep It Simple Stupid) is a framing protocol that encapsulates AX.25 frames for transport over serial or TCP linkshttps://thomask.sdf.org/blog/2018/12/15/sending-raw-ax25-python.html#:~:text=There%20are%20four%20main%20steps,involved.
+KISS (Keep It Simple Stupid) is a framing protocol that encapsulates AX.25 frames for transport over serial or TCP links.

 ---